Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “These older guys are given free reign to do this,” Sam said.
 “The pastors know what they’re doing.
 There’s no protection for women at all.
 They literally don’t care.”

-When Sam moved to College Station to help start Christland in 2017, their time in the city was relatively quiet, similar to their experience at Vine — but that changed when Morgan’s crime was revealed, Sam said.
+When Sam moved to College Station to help found Christland in 2017, their time in the city was relatively quiet, similar to their experience at Vine — but that changed when Morgan’s crime was revealed, Sam said.

 “I found out that week that someone from Vine had killed herself because she had found out the news about Steve,” Sam said.
-“She had been in this church for like 15-plus years, and it just destroyed her …”
+“She had been in this church for like 15-plus years, and it just destroyed her ….”

 When Paull announced the meeting with the church to discuss the news, Sam arrived expecting an apology and announcement of Morgan’s resignation, as that was “the only rational option of what he could say.”

-“He started talking, and I was like, ‘Oh my gosh, he’s not going to say anything, Steve’s not going anywhere,’” Sam said.
+“He started talking, and I was like, ‘Oh my gosh, he’s not going to say anything.
+Steve’s not going anywhere,’” Sam said.
 “It was shocking to me … how much he went out of his way to defend and protect Steve.
 And then the language he used to describe the crime to diminish what actually happened was absolutely horrifying.”

 Once the meeting concluded, Sam described a relative calmness among the churchgoers.